robertsteilberg/physical-computing-final/README.md

 *Date:* 12 December 2017

-**_Note:_** GitHub's markdown doesn't always display image orientation correctly.
-Some images may be upside-down.

 ## Project: SpeedSpy / Particle Photon

 SpeedSpy is aimed at correcting (or monitoring) one of the most common driver habits: excessive speeding.
 The project consists of a Particle Photon configured with an Adafruit Ultimate GPS Breakout and external antenna, a 4-ohm speaker, an external LED, and an Adafruit Mono 2.5W Class D Audio Amplifier.
 Together, along with a Blynk app integration, SpeedSpy monitors your vehicle's location and speed, pushes that information to the Blynk app, and emits a shrill alert via the speaker when the speed limit for the current road is exceeded.